bethanylong/csci330_the_good_parts/01_beginning_sql.markdown

 SELECT and FROM
 ---------------

-The query here is `SELECT * FROM unices` -- before that on the line is the prompt, and after that (the semicolon) indicates the query is done.
+The query above is `SELECT * FROM unices` -- before that on the line is the prompt, and after that (the semicolon) indicates the query is done.
 This is the simplest query in SQL: every query needs a `SELECT` clause and a `FROM` clause.
 The `SELECT` describes what columns will be in the result, and the `FROM` describes what table the rows and columns in the result are coming from.
 Here, the table is called `unices` (a plural of "unix", pronounced like "vertices").

 The `*` has a special meaning that indicates that all columns in the table will be shown in the result.
 If we want to just get certain columns, or if we want them returned in a certain order, we can specify them by name: